Man accused of attacking Paul Pelosi held without bail - KESQ

 SAN FRANCISCO (AP) — A San Francisco judge on Tuesday ordered the man accused of breaking into House Speaker Nancy Pelosi’s home, beating her husband and seeking to kidnap her, to be held without bail.

-Adam Lipson, a public defender appointed to represent David DePape, entered a not guilty plea on DePape’s behalf during the brief hearing in Superior Court in San Francisco.
+Adam Lipson, a lawyer for defendant David DePape, entered a not guilty plea on DePape’s behalf during the brief hearing in Superior Court in San Francisco.
 It was the first public appearance since the early Friday attack for DePape, a fringe activist drawn to conspiracy theories.

 Wearing orange jail clothing, DePape only spoke to tell Judge Diane Northway how to pronounce his last name (dih-PAP’).
 The 42-year-old defendant is scheduled to return to court Friday.